natterstefan/react-trello-multiboard/README.md

 show those of the selected member.
 Additionally, you see five sprints on the page.
 You can select one sprint and see the cards of the selected pattern.
 This allows you to plan ahead.

+You can find the example in the gif above here: [https://multiboardfortrello.com/example/#/](https://bit.ly/2KfeewR)

 ## Development & Build Requirements